-Next go to Placements on your dashboard and click Create New Placement.
-You will need to assign it a certain type.
-The text you just copied was header text so select the header type.
+Next, go to Placements on your dashboard and click Create New Placement.
+You will need to assign it to a particular type.
+The text you just copied was header text, so select the header type.
 Don’t forget to give it a name, then choose the ad or group and save.

 The header code should now be on the website.

 Next, you will repeat the process for the ad codes and put them in the front end.
 Go to Add New Ad, give the ad a name.
 In this case, we call it “Skyscraper”.
-Copy the text from the ad code list – do one for each individual ad, copying only the ad text.
-As you can see in the image below, we have copied over the short tag´referring to the skyscraper ad only.
-We place this in the ad parameters box in the WordPress client on the left hand side of our screen.
+Copy the text from the ad code list – do one for each ad, copying only the ad text.
+As you can see in the image below, we have copied over the short tag’ referring to the skyscraper ad only.
+We place this in the ad parameters box in the WordPress client on our screen’s left-hand side.

 We use fake numbers so we cannot show you how the ad should look, it is just an example.

 Then click publish to complete the action.
-You should check them on your website to make sure they look right – for example, placing them in the widget area of WordPress or on a sidebar or wherever else you are placing your ads.
+You should check the Google DFP ads on your website to make sure they look right.
+For example, you are placing them in the widget area of WordPress or on a sidebar or wherever else you are placing your ads.

 Matching Header and Body Code

-We’d like to take a brief moment to demonstrate a problem with DFP.
+We want to take a brief moment to demonstrate a problem with DFP.
 Imagine you have just published an ad on your WordPress CMS.
-The header tags preload the ad content; this is useful because when the ad content is added later, it loads much faster than it would if it was just loaded as a separate ad.
+The header tags preload the ad content.
+Preloading is useful because when the ad content is added later, it loads much faster than it would if you would just load it as a separate ad.

-The problem is that Google DFP believes when you preload the ad in the header content, that it ought to display it which means they already count the impression in the DFP server.
+The problem is that Google DFP believes when you preload the ad in the header content, that it ought to display it, which means they already count the impression in the DFP server.
 If you mix up the numbers, you will see nothing.
-Make sure the tags matches between the ad ID in the header tags and the ad ID itself.
+Make sure the tags match between the ad ID in the header tags and the ad ID itself.

-What if you want to display one ad on all websites but a second just in one location or in a specific category?
+What if you want to display one ad on all websites but a second in only one location or a specific category?
 Not a problem, all you need to do is create two header units in Advanced Ads as described above.

-Before publishing it, create a group (on the right of the above image, text is entered into the Ad Groups area).
-Return to any other ads and add it to the group you just created (if necessary).
-Then go to Placements in your sidebar and under DFP Header change the option to group from ads.
+Before publishing it, create a group.
+You can find this option on the right of the image above.
+Enter the text into the Ad Groups field.
+Return to any other ads and add them to the group you just created (if necessary).
+Then go to Placements in your sidebar and under DFP Header change the option from ads to the group.

-In our case, we have chosen to display in the “General” Category so uncheck the “display all categories, tags and taxonomies” as displayed in the image above.
+In our case, we have chosen to display in the “General” Category.
+So uncheck the “display all categories, tags and taxonomies”, as shown in the image above.
 When unchecked, it should look like the image below.

-Click “General” or whichever category you want it to display in.
-Once this is done, you can publish it.
-By all means check again that the ad is displayed properly but most importantly, you need to check that the group does not contain the ad that you want to omit.
-Go back in the ads and double check.
+Click “General” or whichever category where you want it to display.
+Once you did this, you can publish the ad.
+By all means, check again that the ad is displayed correctly.
+But most importantly, you need to verify that the group does not contain the ad that you want to omit.
+Go back to the ads and double-check.